Prom Night (film series): Prom Night (2008)

 In the 2008 reboot of Prom Night, high school student Donna Keppel (Brittany Snow) is traumatized after Richard Fenton (Jonathan Schaech) becomes obsessed with her and murders her family.
 At her high school prom, held in a grand hotel, Fenton arrives and stalks her, disguised as a stranger, having escaped from incarceration.
 He murders several of Donna's friends before cornering her in the upstairs of the hotel.
 A chase ensues, but she is ultimately saved by Detective Winn (Idris Elba), who shoots Fenton to death.

+Related film

+The Club (1994 film)

+The 1994 film The Club had initially been planned by producer Peter Simpson to be released as the fifth entry in the Prom Night film series but decided against it after believing the Prom Night name was waning in drawing power.